Robert of Shrewsbury: Royal official

 Robert was a King's clerk and royal justice in the reign of Henry II.
 Some of the cases in which he was involved are known.
-For example, on 11 February 1189 Robert was one of the justiciars who helped settle a suit precipitated by an assize of novel disseisin concerning Lilleshall Abbey over disputed land at Hencott, north of Shrewsbury.
+For example, on 11 February 1189, Robert was one of the justiciars who helped settle a suit precipitated by an assize of novel disseisin concerning Lilleshall Abbey over disputed land at Hencott, north of Shrewsbury.
 A year or two later, he was a justiciar in a long-running case involving land at Longford.

 Ecclesiastical appointments

 Robert was made Dean of St Mary's College, Shrewsbury.
 The Victoria County History lists him as occurring as dean between 1186 and 1200, although he is unaccountably missing from the list of deans in Owen and Blakeway's account of religious houses in Shrewsbury.
 St Mary's was a royal free chapel and was to evolve into a Royal Peculiar, independent of the local Diocese of Lichfield.
 As such, it was essentially in the gift of the king and most of its medieval deans were royal clerks.
 Substantial additions were made to the church building during his incumbency and that of Henry of London, another royal clerk and justice who held the deanery in the early 13th century.

 Robert was also a prebendary of the church at Wolverhampton, then dedicated to the Virgin Mary but now St Peter's Collegiate Church.
-This was another royal free chapel, where appointments were in the gift of the king.
+This was another royal free chapel, where appointments were given as gifts by the king.
 This royal favour seems to have persisted into the reign of Richard I.